Physics-50/Module-2/docs/week3.md

 | 4.5 mm                  | 0.3812 g     | 0.0002 g               | 4.50 mm           |
 | 6.0 mm                  | 0.8997 g     | 0.0002 g               | 5.99 mm           |

 The variation in measured masses suggests there may also be some variation in diameters that our digital calipers simply lack the digits to resolve.
 What if the diameters of the 3.5-mm spheres actually ranged between about 3.467mm and 3.473mm?
-This would roughly explain the variations in measured masses (mean mass 0.1772 g, but individual measurements ranged from 0.1768 g to 0.1777 g).
+This would roughly explain the variations in measured masses.

 How much should we worry about this?
 If we had used a single sphere for all the videos, then we would have a systematic error in our viscosity results if that sphere were actually slightly larger or smaller than the values we used in our calculation.
 But we used a different sphere in each video -- so the variation in terminal speeds should automatically be averaging over the range of sphere diameters and masses already!